LOGICAL-COMMONSENSEQA: A Benchmark for Logical Commonsense Reasoning: The Logical Commonsense Dataset

 Prompt templates for all stages of the construction pipeline are provided in Appendix~\ref{app:construction_prompts}.

-\paragraph{Human Validation} To ensure the commonsense validity of the refined atomic options, we conducted a human validation study using the awareness–consensus framework proposed by~\citet{whiting2024commonsense}.
-Two independent annotators evaluated a random sample of 250 questions (5\% of Stage 2).
+\paragraph{Human Validation} To ensure the commonsense validity of the refined atomic options, we conducted a human validation study using the awareness--consensus framework proposed by~\citet{whiting2024commonsense}.
+Two independent annotators evaluated 250 questions from the Stage~2 test split, corresponding to 50\% of the 500-question test set.
+For each question, annotators assessed the refined set of three correct and four incorrect atomic options.
 For each atomic option, annotators assessed (1) whether they personally believed the option was correct (awareness) and (2) whether they believed most others would agree (consensus).
 This dual assessment captures both individual plausibility and perceived social agreement, aligning with recent views of commonsense as socially grounded.
-Disagreements between annotators were resolved through adjudication.
+Inter-annotator agreement, measured using Gwet's AC$_2$ with ordinal weighting~\cite{gwet2014handbook}, indicated high agreement for both awareness (AC$_2$ = 0.84) and consensus (AC$_2$ = 0.91), suggesting that the refined options are both semantically coherent and socially interpretable.
+Disagreements between annotators were then resolved through adjudication.